-You will cruise the length of the Oslofjord when going to Oslo, the Norwegian capital.
-It is a 100 kilometre stretch of water penetrates the southern coast of Norway from Fredrikstad to Oslo, Norway’s capital.
+Find your ship’s chat site + share your pictures + experiences to help others You will cruise the length of the Oslofjord when going to Oslo, the Norwegian capital.
+It is a 100 kilometre stretch of water that penetrates the southern coast of Norway from Fredrikstad to Oslo, Norway’s capital.
 It is not a fjord in geological terms and doesn’t have the dramatic scenes the of the other Norwegian Fjords, there is plenty to see in this charming waterway with attractive islands and waterside towns featuring colourful houses.
 This fjord can sometimes freeze.

 As you sail in just imagine how you go from the smallest town, with no amenities or facilities to becoming a billionaire.
 Please share.

 What is good about the Fred.
-Olsen trips to this area, which is between Nordic and Baltic, is that there ships often over night here and Copenhagen so you can experience more.
+Olsen trips to this area, which is between Nordic and Baltic, it is more likely to be on a Baltic Cruise.
+Their ships often over night here and Copenhagen so you can experience more.